 5. Don’t Single Your Date Out on Facebook, Twitter, or Anywhere Online

-I can’t say that everybody is as educated about what is and is not private on the internet, so do not post about your date online… Not saying you can’t post about dating in general, but if you single him out, and he happens to see it, or you have a mutual friend of some sort that you didn’t know about, he will most likely be embarrassed by your actions, and he will probably be turned off.
-I said probably.
+I’m not saying you can’t post about dating in general, but if you single him out, and he happens to see it, or you have a mutual friend of some sort that you didn’t know about, he will most likely be embarrassed by your actions, and he will probably be turned off.
+I said “probably.”
 If he is head-over-heels like high school crush over you, he might like it…Do not post about him, not yet.

 6. Do Not Bring Up Past Relationships on The First Date

-This seems like an easy one, but it is so easy to slip in things about past relationships… Think stories, adventures, impressive OMG moments… We tend to want to share impressive and fun things while on a date, but if he starts asking details, or you say the word “ex” the energy WILL change.
+It’s those crazy stories, adventures, and impressive OMG moments we want to share because they sound impressive and fun.
+But if he starts asking details, or you say the word “ex” the energy WILL change.
 The energy might be in you, or it might be in him, but either way, if you are going to tell stories, turn the ex, old boyfriend, or fling into “my friend.”
 Too much of these stories that reference old partners get old really quickly.

 7. Do Not Make Yourself Sound Too Busy

 Well girl, he might like you, but you sure didn’t invite him in.
 You can talk about being busy, but note that you always make time for the right people, and that your schedule is flexible, which makes it fun.

-8. Be Flexible – I Mean, With Your Schedule
+8. Be Flexible With Your Schedule

-9. Buy Him a Drink Or Dessert After
+9. Buy Him a Drink Or Dessert After He Pays First

 10. Confidence – Bring it, but Don’t Dominate Him